“I created an AI assistant for Laravel developers that handles all the boring work.”

 Upgrading to Laravel 10 requires more than just following upgrade instructions.
 Before proceeding, consider thinking this through.

-Check out my guide to upgrading to Laravel 10 if you need more clarification.
-I also talk about a miracle solution to automatize the process.
+Check out my guide to upgrading to Laravel 10 if you need more clarification about the process and considerations you should have before giving the green light.
+I will also talk about a miracle solution to automatize the process, which should be very helpful to businesses like agencies.

 What’s new in Laravel 10: features and changes